Joljol-Yahya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displasy the number of files that contain bin
+Displays the number of bins